Temporal-Difference Variational Continual Learning: Experiments and Discussion

 \subsection{Experiments}

 We highlight and analyze the following questions to evaluate our hypothesis and proposed method:

-\textbf{Do the TD-VCL objectives effectively alleviate Catastrophic Forgetting in challenging CL benchmarks?} Table \ref{tab:results} presents the results in the three benchmarks, adopting the restrictions in Section \ref{sec:eval} for all considered methods.
-Each column presents the average accuracy across the past $t$ observed tasks, and we present the results starting from $t = 2$ since $t = 1$ is simply single-task learning.
-For \textbf{PermutedMNIST} (top), all methods presented high accuracy for $t = 2$, suggesting that they could fit the data successfully.
-As the number of tasks increases, all methods start manifesting Catastrophic Forgetting at different levels.
+\textbf{Do the TD-VCL objectives effectively alleviate Catastrophic Forgetting in challenging CL benchmarks?} Tables \ref{tab:results_hard} and \ref{tab:results_cnn} present the results for all benchmarks.
+Each column presents the average accuracy across the past $t$ observed tasks, and we show the results starting from $t = 2$ as $t = 1$ is simply single-task learning.
+For \textbf{PermutedMNIST-Hard}, all methods present high accuracy for $t = 2$, suggesting that they could fit the data successfully.
+As the number of tasks increases, they start manifesting Catastrophic Forgetting at different levels.
 While Online and Batch MLE drastically suffer, variational approaches considerably retain old tasks' performance.
 The Core Set slightly helps VCL, and both n-Step KL and TD-VCL outperform them by a considerable margin, attaining approximately 90\% average accuracy after all tasks.
-For completeness, Figure \ref{fig:permutedmnistresults} graphically shows the results.
+For completeness, Figure \ref{fig:permutedmnist} graphically shows the results.
 We emphasize the discrepancy between variational approaches and naive baselines and highlight the performance boost by adopting TD-VCL objectives.

-For \textbf{SplitMNIST} (bottom-left), we highlight that the TD-VCL objectives also surpassed baselines in all configurations.
-Nonetheless, all methods present a significant decrease in performance for $t = 5$, suggesting a more challenging setup for addressing Catastrophic Forgetting that opens a venue for future research.
-We discuss SplitMNIST results in more detail in Appendix \ref{app:splitmnist}.

-Lastly, the \textbf{SplitNotMNIST} (bottom-right) is a considerably harder benchmark, as the letters come from a diverse set of font styles.
+For \textbf{SplitMNIST-Hard}, we highlight that the TD-VCL objectives also surpass baselines in all configurations, but with a decrease in performance for $t = 5$, suggesting a more challenging setup for addressing Catastrophic Forgetting that opens a venue for future research.
+We discuss SplitMNIST-Hard results in more detail in Appendix \ref{app:pertask}.
+Next, \textbf{SplitNotMNIST-Hard} is a harder benchmark, as the letters come from a diverse set of font styles.
 Furthermore, we purposely decided to employ a modest network architecture (as for previous benchmarks).
 Facing hard tasks with less expressive parametrizations will result in higher posterior approximation error.
 Our goal is to evaluate how the variational methods behave in this setting.
-Naturally, all methods struggle to fit the tasks.
-For PermutedMNIST and SplitMNIST, all models could at least fit the current task almost perfectly, while presenting accuracies around 80\% and 90\% for current tasks in SplitNotMNIST, as shown in Figure \ref{fig:splitnotmnist} in Appendix \ref{app:splitnotmnist}.
-This validates our intent in this setting.
+Once again, n-step KL and TD-VCL surpassed the baselines after observing more than three tasks.
+The effect is more pronounced after increasing the number of observed tasks.
+These objectives are the only ones whose resultant models achieved non-trivial average accuracy after observing all tasks.